kentcdodds/mdx-bundler/README.md

 Each of these is a function that receives the default options and should return the options you want used.

-This should allow you to customize the `external` and `global` configuration for rollup.
-For example, if your MDX file uses the d3 library and your app exposes `window.d3` you could configure rollup to externalize that and replace all references with the global `d3` to avoid double-bundling d3.
-When you call `getMDXComponent`, you'll pass `d3` as a second argument:
+This should allow you to customize the `external` configuration for esbuild.
+For example, if your MDX file uses the d3 library and your app exposes `window.d3` you could configure esbuild to externalize that and replace all references with the global `d3` to avoid double-bundling d3.
+When you call `getMDXComponent`, you'll pass `d3` as a second argument: `getMDXComponent(code, {d3: window.d3})`.
-`getMDXComponent(code, {d3: window.d3})`.
 Here's an example:

 ```tsx
 // server-side or build-time code that runs in Node: